 Inventory levels in Boulder County are quite low.
 The Months Supply of Inventory in Boulder is down 19% as compared to this time last year.
 Inventory numbers in Longmont, Lafayette, and Louisville are down significantly year-over-year as well.
 Since all of the inventory levels are still well below balanced market levels of around five to six months, we can expect to see high buyer demand and competition for the best homes in the best condition.

 Months Supply of Inventory- Denver, Arvada, Westminster, and Broomfield

-The four cities of the Northwester Denver area have also shown increasing inventory levels.
-They follow suit with the inventory level increases that the Boulder County cities have experienced.
-While months supply of inventory has increased across the board, the months supply of inventory in the Northwest Denver area still indicates a Seller’s Market.
-The best homes in the best condition should see strong buyer demand and could receive multiple offers and offers over the list price.
+The four cities of the Northwestern Denver area all show significantly lower levels of inventory than this time last year.
+The Months Supply of Inventory numbers in the Northwest Denver area still indicate a sizzling hot Seller’s Market.
+The best homes in the best condition should see strong buyer demand and receive multiple offers and offers over the list price.
 This is in line with our recent experience with buyers in these markets.

-So what do all of these numbers tell us about our market in 2019?
-And what should Buyers and Sellers know as we make our way into 2020?
+January Real Estate Market Update: So what do all of these numbers tell us about how our market is faring in the midst of COVID-19?
+What might Buyers and Sellers expect in 2021?

 From our January Real Estate Market update, keep in mind that as we head into 2021, market statistics indicate that strong buyer interest, continued positive net migration to our area, low-interest rates, and low housing inventory likely point to a continued hot housing market.
 These market conditions remain true throughout the Front Range.

 Buyers can expect the best homes in the best condition to have strong demand and competition.
 Buyers will need to be quick and prepared to compete.